| |

 To Be Given By a Retiring Employee

-as I was, I did buy and read the author's earlier book called The
+a worker as I was, I did buy and read the author's earlier book called The Joy of Not

-Joy of Not Working.
-This was about three years ago when I was contemplating
+Working.
+This was about three years ago when I was contemplating retirement.

 that each one of you do the same.